instructlab/instructlab/CONTRIBUTING/CONTRIBUTING.md

 ### Code of Conduct

-This project adheres to the [Contributor Covenant](./CODE_OF_CONDUCT.md).
+This project adheres to the [InstructLab/cli - Code of Conduct and Covenant](../CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-Please report unacceptable behavior to one of the [Code Owners](../CODEOWNERS).

 ### How Do I Start Contributing?